stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   The subject-matter of the sculptures obviously came from the life of the vanished epoch of their creation, and contained a large proportion of evident history.
-It is this abnormal historic-mindedness of the primal race&mdash;a chance circumstance operating, through coincidence, miraculously in our favour&mdash;which made the carvings so awesomely informative to us, and which caused us to place their photography and transcription above all other considerations.
+It is this abnormal historic-mindedness of the primal race--a chance circumstance operating, through coincidence, miraculously in our favour--which made the carvings so awesomely informative to us, and which caused us to place their photography and transcription above all other considerations.
-In certain rooms the dominant arrangement was varied by the presence of maps, astronomical charts, and other scientific designs on an enlarged scale&mdash;these things giving a naive and terrible corroboration to what we gathered from the pictorial friezes and dadoes.
+In certain rooms the dominant arrangement was varied by the presence of maps, astronomical charts, and other scientific designs on an enlarged scale--these things giving a naive and terrible corroboration to what we gathered from the pictorial friezes and dadoes.
 In hinting at what the whole revealed, I can only hope that my account will not arouse a curiosity greater than sane caution on the part of those who believe me at all.
 It would be tragic if any were to be allured to that realm of death and horror by the very warning meant to discourage them.

-  Interrupting these sculptured walls were high windows and massive twelve-foot doorways; both now and then retaining the petrified wooden planks&mdash;elaborately carved and polished&mdash;of the actual shutters and doors.
+  Interrupting these sculptured walls were high windows and massive twelve-foot doorways; both now and then retaining the petrified wooden planks--elaborately carved and polished--of the actual shutters and doors.
 All metal fixtures had long ago vanished, but some of the doors remained in place and had to be forced aside as we progressed from room to room.
-Window-frames with odd transparent panes&mdash;mostly elliptical&mdash;survived here and there, though in no considerable quantity.
+Window-frames with odd transparent panes--mostly elliptical--survived here and there, though in no considerable quantity.
 There were also frequent niches of great magnitude, generally empty, but once in a while containing some bizarre object carved from green soapstone which was either broken or perhaps held too inferior to warrant removal.
-Other apertures were undoubtedly connected with bygone mechanical facilities&mdash;heating, lighting, and the like&mdash;of a sort suggested in many of the carvings.
+Other apertures were undoubtedly connected with bygone mechanical facilities--heating, lighting, and the like--of a sort suggested in many of the carvings.
 Ceilings tended to be plain, but had sometimes been inlaid with green soapstone or other tiles, mostly fallen now.
 Floors were also paved with such tiles, though plain stonework predominated.